WeLuvRoham/JetpackJoyride/proposal.md

 but the extras could make it even better; like a shop.

 ## Needs
--A player sprite with gravity
+- A player sprite with gravity
 - Holding a key makes the player go up and releasing it makes the player fall
 - Obstacles and background move toward the player
 - Collision detection with obstacles